2010 Grand National Review and Results

-Black Apalachi will surely be back for more too and his connections would have to be hopeful of reversing the form if they get softer ground in 2011 as their horse was just tapped for toe when the winner made his move at the last.
-However, the runner up lost little in defeat as he had been in the firing line, and helping to force a decent gallop, for much of the race and, given that, he showed remarkable courage to keep battling all the way to the line.
+Black Apalachi will surely be back for more too.
+His connections would have to be hopeful of reversing the form if they get softer ground in 2011.
+Their horse was just tapped for toe when the winner made his move at the last.
+However, the runner up lost little in defeat.
+He had been in the firing line, helping to force a decent gallop, showing remarkable courage to keep battling all the way to the line.

 Black Apalachi has shown his love for the course in the past and the same is true of the horse that finished third here, State Of Play.

 Evan Williams charge was a respectful distance behind the front two, but improved one place on his fourth last season.
-He clearly goes best fresh as he'd had only one other start this campaign before todays race, but he never really looked like getting into a winning position having failed to latch on to a group of four runners who got a break on the field around six out.
-He'll also no doubt be back again for more next year.
+He clearly goes best fresh as he’d had only one other start this campaign before todays race.
+However, he never really looked like getting into a winning position having failed to latch on to the group who got a break on the field around six out.
+He’ll also no doubt be back again for more next year.

-Big Fella Thanks was in that breakaway group, and in claiming fourth place here, he too improved on his effort last season when he was sixth, but his stamina gave way after the third last and connections can only hope his ability to stay extreme distances will increase with age he is still only eight.
+Big Fella Thanks was in that breakaway group.
+By claiming fourth place here, he too improved on his effort last season’s sixth.
+But his stamina gave way after the third last and connections can only hope his ability to stay extreme distances will increase with age.
+He is still only eight.

 By contrast, it was a relative veteran, the 12-year-old Hello Bud, who finished fifth.
-He was another to be up with the pace throughout, but also weakened at the business end of proceedings, which was slightly surprising given his victory in last seasons Scottish National.
+He was another to be up with the pace throughout.
+But he also weakened at the business end of proceedings, which was surprising given his victory in last seasons Scottish National.

-Apart from the winner, the recurring theme amongst the horses filling the places was that they have all run well over these fences before many of them in the National itself and that trend was continued by Snowy Morning, in sixth.
-The Willie Mullins trained gelding was third in 2008 and ninth last year, and although he never looked like winning here he is fast becoming something of a course specialist.
+Apart from the winner, the recurring theme amongst the horses was that they have all run well in the National itself.
+That trend was continued by Snowy Morning, in sixth.
+The Willie Mullins trained gelding was third in 2008 and ninth last year.
+Although he never looked like winning here, he is fast becoming something of a course specialist.

-For the seventh, Character Building, this was his first sight of the Aintree fences and many thought that this quirky individual would be suited by the unique test they present and in many ways he was.
-However, he was ridden well out the back for much of the race and was arguably given too much to do.
-In fairness to his jockey, the horse probably didnt jump as well as he could have over the first few obstacles and got behind early on as a result.
+For Character Building, this was his first sight of the Aintree fences.
+Many thought that this quirky individual would be suited to the unique test they present and in many ways he was.
+He was ridden out the back and was given too much to do.
+In fairness to his jockey, the horse probably didn’t jump as well as he could have over the first few obstacles.
+He got behind early on as a result.

-Of the rest that finished, Cloudy Lane was never competitive and has probably missed his chance of winning this race as his handicap mark has gone up markedly since he was sent off as favourite in 2008.
+Of the rest that finished, Cloudy Lane was never competitive.
+He has probably missed his chance of winning as his handicap mark has gone up markedly since he was favourite in 2008.
 The winner that year, Comply Or Die, could never land a blow either and was a well beaten twelfth.

 As always, there were plenty of hard luck stories amongst those that failed to complete.
-Indeed, with next years race very much in mind, the performances of Backstage, Maljimar and Arbor Supreme are all worth a second look.
-All were travelling well when coming to grief and the former, in particular, looked unfortunate as he was still going nicely on the hooves of the leaders when hampered by a loose horse and unseating his rider at the 20th.
+With next years race in mind, the performances of Backstage, Maljimar and Arbor Supreme are worth remembering.
+All were travelling well when coming to grief.
+Backstage, in particular, was still going nicely on the hooves of the leaders when hampered by a loose horse and unseating his rider at the 20th.

-The well fancied Vic Venturi was also out of luck as he was badly hampered at the first and had just fought his way back into contention when he too was interfered with at the same fence and lost his rider.
+The well fancied Vic Venturi was also out of luck as he was badly hampered at the first.
+He had just fought his way back into contention when he was interfered with at the same fence and lost his rider.